ipozdeev/it-skills-for-research/introduction.md

 Sublime Text, Atom, plus integrated development environments: PyCharm, Spyder, RStudio and the like.
 We will be using Sublime Text the most.

 ### coding
-Python, R, Julia, maybe warpped as jupyter notebooks.
+Python, R, Julia, maybe wrapped as jupyter notebooks.

 ### version control
 We will be using Git.
 Please also create an account on [Github](https://github.com/).